Controllers : Universal Features

 - Industrial Fieldbuses (eg: Profibus, DeviceNet, Interbus, CAN, and more)

-SoftPLC Corporation offers great I/O product options (ie: Tealware).
+SoftPLC Corporation offers an excellent modular I/O product called Tealware™.
 However, as an open architecture product, SoftPLC controllers can also be connected to I/O systems and devices from literally hundreds of vendors.

 I/O drivers currently included with SoftPLC are listed in our Resource Library, along with detailed information on the hardware interfaces required and how to configure and use the drivers.
 Some of the most popular drivers are:

 SoftPLC's maximum I/O capacity is 8192 Digital Inputs plus 8192 Digital Outputs plus unlimited Analog I/O. I/O forcing is independently controllable for all digital inputs and outputs.
 There is no limit to the analog I/O capacity.
 What's more, you can load up to 16 different I/O drivers simultaneously, allowing a single SoftPLC system to utilize a mix of different communication interfaces and vendor I/O systems.